cbartholomew69/Book_Lender/README.md

 User stories:

 As a user I want to keep track my book lending, show all books/users, create new books/users, delete books/users and udpdate books/users.

-My Approach was to, create ERDs, draw wireframes and create user stories so that I could have a game plan for project 2.
+My Approach was create ERDs, draw wireframes and create user stories so that I would have a solid game plan for project 2.

-I created models, views, and routes for this app.
-Full CRUD was needed and then deploy to Heroku upon completeion.
+I created models, views, and routes.
+Full CRUD on both books and user, then deployed to Heroku upon completion.

 My hangups with project 2:

-I fell behind in grasping the concept.
-I worked really worked hard and did my absoulute best to get all the MVP done.
-I am proud to have everything it all working, with the exception that didn't link the books and users in the same schema.
-But it's working.
+I fell behind in getting the concept of all how it worked together but was able to recover learn by trial and error.
+I worked hard getting all the MVP's done.
+I am proud to have a working, with the exception that didn't get to do the embedded part of it.
+I did a add a button on the users page to got to see all books.

+My take away was that I built this app and it works but would like to continue added to it in the futre.